-AWARNING: To reduce the risk of serious personal injury, turn off the tool and disconnect it from the power source before attempting to move it, change accessories or make any adjustments accept as written in laser adjustment instructions.
+$oldsymbol{A}$ WARNING: To reduce the risk of serious personal injury, turn off the tool and disconnect it from the power source before attempting to move it, change accessories or make any adjustments accept as written in laser adjustment instructions.
 In order that the saw can bevel to a full 48° left or right, the fences can be adjusted to provide clearance.
-To adjust a fence, loosen the plastic knob (R), and slide the fence outward.
+To adjust a fence, loosen the plastic knob (Figure 8, R), and slide the fence outward.
 Make a dry run with the saw turned off and check for clearance.
 Adjust the fence to be as close to the blade as practical to provide maximum workpiece support, without interfering with arm up and down movement.
 Tighten knob securely.
-When the bevel operations are complete, don't forget
+When the bevel operations are complete, don't forget to relocate the fence.

 NOTE: The guide groove of the fences can become clogged with sawdust.
-If you notice that it is becoming clogged, use a stick or low pressure air to clear the guide groove.
+If you notice that it is becoming clogged, use a stick or some low pressure air to clear the guide groove.